Alpakka31/which/README.md

 # which
-  A minimal alternative to the GNU which command found in Linux distributions
+  A minimal alternative to the GNU which command

 ## Compiling and installing
   To compile run: